JoeyStanley/real/_posts/2017-09-27-ar-raising.md

 There were several pre-voiced segments that appeared to be raised: *sorry*, *regardless*, *target* (that one's hard to see), *regarding* and maybe *argue*, *argument*, *garden*, and *regard*.
 I can't help but notice that a lot of those words have the sequence /gɑr/.
 In fact, the only other /gɑr/ words were *garlic* and *garbage*, which were the most fronted voiced words even though they weren't raised.

-It's interesting that *guard* was one of the few exceptions on the k-means clustering analysis on the monosyllabic words and was in fact raised and fronted compared to the others.
+It's interesting that *guard* was one of the few exceptions on the k-means clustering analysis on the monosyllabic words and was raised and fronted compared to the others.
 A part of me wants to think that /ɑr/ is raised after /g/, which would be cool.

-It's also worth noting that most of the voiceless words that were outside the ellipse were after bilabials: *depart*, *market*, *remark*, *remarkable*, etc. These are actually close to the voiced segments after bilabials as well like *borrow* and *tomorrow*.
+It's also worth noting that most of the voiceless words that were outside the ellipse were after bilabials: *depart*, *market*, *remark*, *remarkable*, etc. These are actually near the voiced segments after bilabials like *borrow* and *tomorrow*.
 This even explains why *march* was one of the exceptions detected by the k-means clustering analysis.
+Perhaps bilabials have something to do with backing.

 ## Discussion

+There is a phonetic explanation for the behavior of both the velars and the bilabials.
 Let's talk about transition formants for a second.
-There is a phonetic explanation for the behavior of both the velars and the bilabials.
 To start, the low vowel /ɑ/ has a high F1 and a low F2.
 Velars cause F1 to lower and F2 to raise (the latter as a part of the velar pinch), which is more like a higher, fronter vowel.
 Meanwhile, bilabials cause all formants to lower (because of the slight lengthening of the vocal tract), meaning raising and backing.

 What's happening is that some of these transition formants are raising the nucleus of the /gɑr/ sequence.
 The reason why we don't see raising in /kɑr/ sequences such as *car*, *carbon*, *cargo*, *carve*, etc. is because of the extra padding of the aspiration.
 Transition formants do appear in aspiration and the fact that this VOT increases the time between the velar stop and the vowel gives my articulators time to transition to a full /ɑ/.